Visa requirements for Philippine citizens

-Visa requirements for Philippine citizens are administrative entry restrictions imposed on citizens of the Philippines by the authorities of other territories.
-As of January 10, 2023, Philippine citizens had visa-free or visa on arrival access to 67 countries and territories, ranking the Philippine passport 78th in terms of travel freedom according to the Henley Passport Index.
+Visa requirements for Filipino citizens are administrative entry restrictions imposed on citizens of the Philippines by the authorities of other territories.

+As of 2025, Filipino citizens had visa-free or visa on arrival access to 65 countries and territories, ranking the Philippine passport 72nd in the world according to the Henley Passport Index.

 Visa requirements map

 Visa requirements

 Certain countries allow Filipino citizens to enter without a visa if they are in a possession of a valid visa or resident permit for Canada, Ireland, the Schengen area, the United States or the United Kingdom.

 Territories and disputed areas

 Visa requirements for Filipino citizens for entry to various territories, disputed areas, partially recognized countries and restricted zones:

 APEC Business Travel Card

 Holders of an APEC Business Travel Card (ABTC) travelling on business do not require a visa to the following countries: